 When I was getting my kit together, all I really I wanted a friend to tell me what to buy.
 All I had was some really bad advice from old dudes in camera forums and Youtubers peddling gear for views.
-What I really wanted was a friend, like me, with my needs/wants/and budget who could tell me how little I could spend on camera lenses and still be happy.
+What I really wanted was a friend, like me, with my needs/wants/and budget who could tell me how little I could spend on Leica camera lenses and still be happy.

 My goal with Leica Lenses for Normal People is to be the reasonable and practical friend you don’t currently have.

 What I mean by a normal person?

 I don’t know if “normal” people actually shoot rangefinder cameras.
 I do know that collectors collect them, doctors and anesthesiologists spend too much on them, and Lenny Kravitz has one with alligator skin on it.

 After 10 years shooting with a rangefinder and working with you guys, I know that is not the whole story.
 There are tons of people like me who don’t have money to burn, they aren’t collectors, and they want to find the sweet spot between performance and price with their camera gear.

 This website isn’t for every Leica enthusiast but my list of rangefinder lens recommendations will apply to you if: